pedidiong27/alx-system_engineering-devops/0x00-shell_basics/README.md

-the folder of this project, describing what each script is doing
+the contents list of your current directory